DFiantHDL/DFHDL/docs/user-guide/type-system/index.md

         val u8 = UInt(8) <> IN
         val u2 = UInt(2) <> IN
         val y1 = u8 - u2 //ok
-        //error prevents ambiguous
+        // Error prevents ambiguous behavior
-        //behavior when a wider num is
+        // when a wider num is subtracted from
-        //subtracted from a narrow num
+        // a narrow num.
         val y2 = u2 - u8 //error
         ```
         ![strongly-typed-example](strongly-typed-example.png)